ojhaarjun1/libmicrohttpd-http2/_pages/configuration.md

 Note that the application must ensure that the buffer of the second argument remains allocated and unmodified while the deamon is running.
-Settings parameters and their default values are defined in https://tools.ietf.org/html/rfc7540#section-6.5.2
+Settings parameters and their default values are detailed in https://tools.ietf.org/html/rfc7540#section-6.5.2

-The list of settings to pass in the nghttp2_settings_entry structure is: https://nghttp2.org/documentation/enums.html?#c.nghttp2_settings_id
+The parameters to define in the nghttp2_settings_entry structure is: https://nghttp2.org/documentation/enums.html?#c.nghttp2_settings_id

 ```